FukurouMakoto/GBF-SparkCalculator/README.md

 Simply run the program and enter in the required information.

 Will display:
-1. How many draws you can do
+1. How many draws you can do.
-2. How many draws needed to spark if you don't have enough
+2. How many draws needed to spark if you don't have enough.
 3. How many extra draws you can do if you have over the required amount to spark.

 ## Installation